Kentucky Housing Market Heats Up As Lenders Ease Up On Guidelines

 Kentucky Housing Market Has Been Booming For Past 2 Years

-Gustan Cho Associates at Loan Cabin Inc. are direct lenders with no overlays on government and conventional loans.
-We are Kentucky licensed direct lenders.
+Contact us at Gustan Cho Associates to get qualified and approved for a mortgage with no lender overlays.
+Kentucky is one of our top states for home purchase home loans.
 We have zero overlays on government and conventional loans.
-We also offer non-qm loans and bank statement loans for self employed borrowers.
+We also offer non-QM loans and bank statement loans for self-employed borrowers.
 No income tax returns required.
-Please contact us at 262-716-8151 or text us for faster response.
+Gustan Cho Associates has a national reputation of being able to approve loans from other lenders please contact us at 800-900-8569 or text us for a faster response.
 Or email us at firstname.lastname@example.org.
-We are available 7 days a week, evenings, weekends, and holidays.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.